 Market dynamics are constantly shifting, which means your sales processes and tactics also need to evolve.
-Businesses need to adapt and adjust their sales training programs to meet the changing needs of their sellers — there is no one-and-done solution — this means it’s best to approach your training and coaching efforts with the mindset of ever-evolving change management.
+Businesses need to adapt and adjust their sales training programmes to meet the changing needs of their sellers — there is no one-and-done solution — this means it’s best to approach your training and coaching efforts with the mindset of ever-evolving change management.

 Let’s examine some best practices to give your team learning resources that are easy for them to digest — and retain.

-Why Sales Training Programs Fail
+Why Sales Training Programmes Fail

 Most organisations use some type of LMS for onboarding new hires or retraining current staff.
 These systems often have inherent flaws, mainly because it’s difficult to adequately measure if salespeople are putting what they learn into practice.
-A lot of learning programs also fail because there’s no way to reinforce the knowledge sales reps need to retain on the job.
+A lot of learning programmes also fail because there’s no way to reinforce the knowledge sales reps need to retain on the job.
 Sales managers will train and certify reps on new selling skills, yet find that these skills aren’t being used when engaging with customers.
-If your sales reps are unable to bridge the gap between practice and execution, any training program will have limited effect.
+If your sales reps are unable to bridge the gap between practice and execution, any training programme will have limited effect.

 A problem many businesses face today is that the approach to sales training is stuck in the past.
 Although sales technology has advanced rapidly in response to buyer demands, few businesses are utilising these technological advances.
 There are numerous factors that may cause ineffective sales training, but ultimately it comes down to two things: technology and timing.
 With hybrid workforces, in-person training isn’t always feasible.
-This creates a reliance on online sales training processes, which means you need to leverage technology to your advantage to build and maintain an efficient, effective and integrated program that gives your sellers what they need when they need it.
+This creates a reliance on online sales training processes, which means you need to leverage technology to your advantage to build and maintain an efficient, effective and integrated programme that gives your sellers what they need when they need it.

 1. Helping Sellers Retain What They Learn